himanshugithu/FreeRTOS-ESP32/Task Managements/Task Parameter/README.md

 ```
 - Creates three tasks using `xTaskCreate()`.
 - Each task shares the same function `ledControllerTask`, but receives a **different LED pin** via `pvParameters`.
-- Stack size is `100` words (on Arduino Uno, 1 word = 1 byte), which is small but may work for basic tasks.
 ---

 ## 🧠 Key Concept: Passing Integers as `void*`